 Product recommendations: I prefer tinted sunscreen because it doesn't leave a white cast on my face and it evens out my skin tone.
-Neutrogena makes a good drugstore version or you can buy it from Amazon.
-However, my favorite (recommended by my dermatologist) is the pricey but fabulous La Roche Posay tinted sunscreen (also available at Amazon).
-Whichever you choose, apply it with a foam sponge, such as the one made by Laura Mercier.
+Neutrogena Healthy Defense Daily Face Moisturizer is a good drugstore version, however, my favorite (recommended by my dermatologist) is the pricey but fabulous La Roche Posay tinted sunscreen.
+Apply sunscreen with a foam sponge for a more even application.

 If you have oily skin, consider yourself lucky.
-Studies show that oily skin develops fewer wrinkles.
+Oily skin tends to develop fewer wrinkles.
 If you have sensitive skin, you should test all of your products on your neck or arms before you use them.
 That product you loved a few years ago may (as you advance in age) now cause redness.

 You may have also noticed the older you get, the drier your skin becomes.
 As we age, our skin suffers a slowdown in oil production and cell turnover, especially after menopause.
 I noticed my naturally oily skin turned as dry as the Sahara Desert at age 35.

 Product recommendations: Patricia Wexler's cleansers are formulated for mature skin (by her chemist husband by the way) and are affordable.
 Plus, they smell divine.
-I use Wexler Universal Anti-Aging Cleanser (buy it from Amazon) and include other great cleansers culled from the list of The Best Cleansers.
-As for moisturizer, if you have very dry skin that gets flaky, then the extra moisturizing benefits of Yu-Be Moisturizing Skin Cream (buy from Amazon) are a godsend.
+I use Wexler Universal Anti-Aging Cleanser, but other great cleansers get the job done, too.
+As for moisturizer, if you have very dry skin that gets flaky, then the extra moisturizing benefits of Yu-Be Moisturizing Skin Cream are a godsend.
 I also like to use extra virgin coconut oil on my face.

-(3) What to Do If Your Skin Is as Dry as the Sahara Desert
+What to Do If Your Skin Is Dry